 Includes reading and discussion of Luther, Calvin, Teresa of Avila, Pascal, Herbert, Baxter, Wesley, Thérèse de Lisieux, Bonhoeffer and C. S. Lewis, as well as other primary and secondary sources, with a particular focus on justice issues and questions raised by the emerging church.

 Experiential instruction in and practice of spiritual formation exercises in Ignatian and other classical traditions.
 Students will be encouraged to develop a “contemplative attitude” to God through reflection on Scripture and personal experience, with the hope that there will be growth in freedom to respond to God’s call.

-This two-week study–abroad class is designed to familiarize students with the historical and cultural context of the Biblical world (typically Greece and Turkey), as well as to create a rich experience of community around shared learning experiences.
+This two-week study–abroad class is designed to familiarize students with the historical and cultural context of parts of the Biblical world (typically Greece and Italy) at the same time as it highlights the lives of some of the luminaries who, through art or thought or saintly lives, helped to change the world in their day.
+The countries visited also provide unique opportunities for interfaith and ecumenical experiences.
+And, of course, a highlight is the rich community that forms around shared learning experiences.

-The Ministry project (approximately 80 pages, double-spaced) involves a practical strategy that is designed and implemented under the supervision of a mentor and then described in written form.
-It is meant to be professional or practical in nature and must be accompanied by a 20– to 30–page theoretical defence that is academic in nature.
+The Ministry project (approximately 60–80 pages, double-spaced) involves a practical strategy that is designed and implemented under the supervision of a mentor and then described in written form.
+Since it is primarily professional or practical in nature (i.e. non-academic), we also generally ask for a 20- to 30-page theoretical/academic defence.

 In lieu of a ministry project, students may opt to complete two directed studies.
 These are research papers created and completed in conjunction with a supervisor.
 The topics can be tailor-made according to the student’s interest and will involve significant reading and research components leading to a major paper.

 MASTER OF ARTS IN THEOLOGY & CULTURE – RESEARCH COMPONENT